COMCIFS/TopoCif/README.md

 ## Repository layout

-Top-level files `TopoCif_chapter.docx` and `Topology.dic` are the latest draft versions.
+Top-level files [TopoCif_chapter.docx](TopoCif_chapter.docx) and [Topology.dic](Topology.dic) are the latest draft versions of the chapter and the dictionary respectively.

 Directory content:
 * `chapter/`    old versions of the Word document chapter.